hitoshi-watase/sercrod/docs/reference/directives/post.md

 #### Integration with staged data (*stage, *apply, *restore)

-`*post` is designed to cooperate with Nablla's staging directives:
+`*post` is designed to cooperate with Sercrod's staging directives:

 - When the host uses `*stage` or `n-stage`, the host maintains a staging buffer `_stage` that holds an editable snapshot of data.
 - `*post` looks at this buffer first: